prasann16/nlp-qa-api/README.md

-# APIs for questions answering
-NLP APIs for QA
+# NLP APIs for QA

 This project uses `Python based Flask framework` for the API